-Note: The X.25 address of the T-Server host can be located in the Nortel Communication Server 2000/2100 SCAICOMS table.
+Note: The X.25 address of the T-Server host can be located in the Nortel x25device

+Communication Server 2000/2100 SCAICOMS table.

-Default Value: None Valid Value: Any name of X.25 device in the system Changes Take Effect: After T-Server is restarted Indicates the name of the X.25 device being used to access host X.25 services.
+Valid Value: Any name of X.25 device in the system Changes Take Effect: After T-Server is restarted x25localaddr installed.
+A value for this option must be specified.

+Indicates the name of the X.25 device being used to access host X.25 services.
 Only relevant for HP UX and AIX OS platforms; installation dependent.